mozilla-conduit/review/README.md

     git push origin 1.2.0
     ```

-2. Post about the new release in the following channels:
+2. Post about the new release in the following channels.
+Run the `dev/release_announcement.py`
+   script to generate text for the post.

     - [MozPhab on Mozilla Wiki](https://wiki.mozilla.org/MozPhab/Changelog)
     - [Firefox Tooling Announcements on Discourse](https://discourse.mozilla.org/c/firefox-tooling-announcements)